sumran58/sumran58/README.md

 </p>

 <p align="center">
-  Turning raw data into decisions — end to end, from EDA and feature engineering through model deployment.
+ from EDA and model deployment to building agentic AI systems, end to end.
 </p>

 ---